 The programmer can add code to the definition of a class to allow values of any other type to be implicitly cast to that class type, or for a class object to be implicitly cast to any other type (including basic numeric types).
 As implicit conversions can make code maintenance more difficult, in general they should be avoided

-Every class that is specified may have constructors that permit you to create an object of the class from a value of a different (usually unrelated) type.
-Unless the keyword explicit is specified for such constructors, it is possible to have unexpected (to the programmer) conversions.
+Non-explicit unary constructors, non-explicit conversion operators, (and conditionally-explicit unary constructors(??)) can provide implicit conversions that are unexpected by the programmer.
+For such constructors and conversion operators should be declared with the keyword explicit.

 Implicit casting to a class type occurs when a class has a constructor that can take a single parameter, as in the following example: